We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - diarrhea, constipation, bloating, or nausea

-Irregular bleeding between periods is sometimes a sign of polycystic ovary syndrome (PCOS).
-This condition happens when a woman’s ovaries or adrenal glands produce too much “male” hormones.
+Irregular bleeding between periods can be a sign of polycystic ovary syndrome (PCOS).
+This condition occurs when a person’s ovaries or adrenal glands produce high amounts of

 - irregular menstrual periods